Roast chicken with forty cloves of garlic

 1 to 2 hours

-This dish isn’t usually cooked with shallots but we’ve added a few to make the sauce extra delicious.
+This roast chicken is a real show stopper, perfect for Christmas or a big Sunday lunch.
+It isn’t usually cooked with shallots but we’ve added a few to make the sauce extra delicious.
 Leave them out if you prefer.

 To make a richer sauce from the cooking liquor, you can stir in freshly chopped tarragon and some double cream or crème fraîche.
 Not traditional, maybe, but very delicious.

-Preheat the oven to 200C/400F/Gas 6.
+Preheat the oven to 200C/180C Fan/Gas 6.
 Place the shallots in a heat-proof bowl, cover with just-boiled water and leave to stand for five minutes.
 This will make the skins easier to remove.

 Remove any string from the chicken and place the lemon and bay leaf inside the cavity.
 Generously season the chicken inside and out with plenty of flaked sea salt and freshly ground black pepper.
 Sprinkle with the chopped thyme over all sides.

 Melt the butter with the oil in a large flameproof casserole.
 Brown the chicken over a medium-high heat for a couple of minutes on each side.

 Drain the shallots and, once cool enough to handle, peel off the skin and trim, halving any larger ones.
 Add the whole garlic cloves and shallots to the casserole, nestling around the chicken.

 Pour over the vermouth and chicken stock.
 Cover the casserole with a tight-fitting lid and bring the liquid to a simmer on the hob, then transfer to the oven for 1¼ hours, or until the chicken is thoroughly cooked and the garlic is completely softened.